quixio/quix-docs/docs/platform/tutorials/matlab/matlab-and-simulink.md

 By the end of the preceding section, you should have a working MATLAB transformation in your pipeline.
 In this section, we will deploy a simple service to generate test data for the transformation.
 In production, data from sensors or the output of another node will replace this service.

- 1. Click on the `Projects` on the left navigation, select `Python` under languages, and `Source` under the pipeline stage.
+ 1. Click on the `Code Samples` on the left navigation, select `Python` under languages, and `Source` under the pipeline stage.
 Then type `starter` in the search box to filter the starter project for a simple data source.
 Follow the steps described in the previous section to create a project named `2D Vector Source` based on this template by clicking on `Preview code` followed by `Edit code`:

 	![create project from starter template](./images/starter_source.png){width=600}